How to knit baby booties you ask? By practising with these 8 knitting patterns.

 Babies kick a lot and booties should be shaped well to stay on their tiny feet even when they flay around.

 Here are some of my picks starting with the cute ones.

 1. Jeni’s Baby Duck Feet

-Get the pattern of Jeni’s Baby Duck Feet.
+Get the pattern at: Jeni’s Baby Duck Feet

 2. Froggy socks

 Like Jeni’s baby duck feet, this froggy sock is another bootie mimicking an animal and totally un-walkable.
 The cuff is a little short, I would make it longer to make it more secure and flay-proof.

 This pattern also comes with a matching froggy hat making it a Kermit-the-frog costume set.

 I like this kimono baby bootie because of its construction.
 It wraps at the top of the foot like a kimono, hence the name.
 Adding the buttons increase the kawaii factor.